 Buy one adult admission ($5), get one free.
 Not to be combined with another offer.

 CMOG is the perfect destination for a day trip.
-Roughly 90 minutes south of Rochester, the museum showcases over 50,000 objects representing over 3,500 years of history.
+Roughly 90 minutes south of Rochester, the museum features over 50,000 objects that represent more than 3,500 years of history.
 There aren’t many places to make your glass, especially for beginners.
 But you can sign up for a “Make Your Own Glass” session at CMOG without experience.
 Sandblasted projects can be taken home the same day, but you’ll need to have your glass-blow creations shipped after a slow cooling process.

-Good for Group Rate entry to the museum of $9/person
+Good for Group Rate entry to the museum of $8/person

 The Finger Lakes Boating Museum (FLBM) is located in Hammondsport, New York, at the southern end of Keuka Lake.
 It pays homage to Hammondsport’s 19th-century steamboat era and the region’s diverse boat-building traditions.
 The museum’s collection includes nearly 200 boats, 40 of which are on display.
 These boats represent various types, such as canoes, rowboats, luxury vessels, hydroplanes, and sailboats.